BrenoFariasdaSilva/University/README.md

 ### Clone with Submodule

-In order to clone this repository with the submodule (Worked-Example-Miner), you can use the following command:
+In order to clone this repository with the submodules (DataBase, Research-Methodology, Scientific Research, Simpsons-Family-Recognizer, TextSync, Worked-Example-Miner), you can use the following command:

 ```bash
 git clone --recurse-submodules https://github.com/BrenoFariasdaSilva/University.git